 Calvin Chan is the research engineer for the Orthopaedic Robotics Laboratory.
 He graduated from Carnegie Mellon University with a Master of Science degree in Biomedical Engineering, a Bachelor of Science degree in Mechanical and Biomedical

-as controlling the 6-DOF robotic manipulator for other studies.
+way to robotically control the hip joint, as well as controlling the 6-DOF robotic manipulator for other studies.

 Gerald Ferrer, BS

 Gerald Ferrer is a Bioengineering PhD candidate in the Orthopaedic Robotics Laboratory and is supported by the National Science Foundation Graduate Research Fellowship Program.
 Gerald graduated from the University of Pittsburgh with a

 Bachelor’s of Science in Bioengineering with a concentration in biomechanics and a minor in Mechanical Engineering.
 Gerald's current work is focused on quantifying location specific mechanical properties in tendons using different